 It is expected that a population of live data is maintained in the testing environment.
 Normal rules related to provision of this data to the non Registered User applies.

-Where live data is used in the testing environment the UK Link Modification or Release Testing Approach must specify a ‘Target Data Refresh Date’ where the data will be extracted from the production system.
+Where live data is used in the testing environment the UK Link Modification or Release Testing Approach Document must specify a ‘Target Data Refresh Date’ where the data will be extracted from the production system.
 This may be inserted as a statement – e.g. ‘one month from testing start date’.
 In such circumstances the Transporter Agency shall confirm the actual planned extract date one month in advance of this being undertaken.

+4.1.6.1 Data Refreshes

+In order to ensure that all parties use the same data and enable full testing to take place, the Transporter Agency will be carrying out appropriate data cuts.
+It is recommended that Organisations carrying out their own data cut do so under the same conditions and at the same time.
+Any specific data refresh requirements must be stated in the UK Link Modification or Release Testing Approach Document.

+4.1.6.2 Manufactured Data Portfolio

+Data may only be disclosed in line with that of the production environment.
+A portfolio of manufactured data will be provided for the purposes of testing the Supply Point Administration processes.

+A population of data should be manufactured for Supply Meter Points in iGTs Networks as well as the GT Networks.

+The Manufactured Data portfolio will be published to Users.
+It will be refreshed in advance of Industry Testing.

+4.1.7 File Transfer Principles / Interfaces

+The UK Link Modification or Release Testing Approach Document will specify whether these protocols will be applied or whether alternative methods shall be employed – e.g. a UK Link Batch File being passed via email for the purposes of testing.

+The UK Link Modification or Release Testing Approach Document will specify how any files being conveyed by means other than the UK Link Network (I’X) will be named.
+Any test files via the UK Link Network must be prefixed by ‘xN’ to denote that it is a test file and to avoid confusing with production files – where x is a character specified e.g. ‘T’.

+4.1.8 Multi Party Testing / Transporter Agency Activity

-4.1.3 Multi Party TestingFunctional testing across multi party testing may be specified in the UK Link Modification or Release Testing Approach.
+Functional testing across multi party testing may be specified in the UK Link Modification or Release Testing Approach Document.
 Such parties include Shipper Users, iGTs, GTs, DMSPs and the Transporter Agency.

-Where a party is requested, by the UK Link Committee, to participate they must approve the UK Link Modification or Release Testing Approach.
+Where a party is requested, by the UK Link Committee, to participate they must approve the UK Link Modification or Release Testing Approach Document.
 Should a party NOT wish to participate options must be considered by participating parties to simulate their activities.

+If the Transporter Agency need to perform specific tasks – e.g. perform the role of a UK Link User, or another party – this must be specified in the UK Link Modification or Release Testing Approach Document.

-4.4 Industry Partnering
+4.1.9 Industry Partnering